The future of our world depends on the three things that bound us all.

-All future collections will be made from a high quality upcycled nylon/spandex blend made by Econyl.
-Econyl is an Italian based company who rescues, purifies and regenerates Nylon from fishnets, industrial plastic and fabric scraps.
-The fabric is top quality and helps reduce our waste problems.
+All future collections will be made from a high quality upcycled nylon/spandex blend.
+We are working with fabric manufacturers who rescue, purify and regenerate Nylon from fishnets, industrial plastic and fabric scraps.
+The fabric is supreme in quality and helps reduce our waste problems.

 Step 1: Rescue

 The process starts by rescuing waste like plastic bottle, fish nets from sea and scrap fabric.

 The material is then purified and regenerated to the exact same form as virgin nylon.

 It is then processed into yarn and turned into fabric.

 We then reimagine swimwear designs and create our products for you.